A Receding Horizon Approach for Simultaneous Active Learning and Control using Gaussian Processes: Simulation

 Furthermore, the prediction accuracy of the GP models obtained from all simulations are shown in Table~\ref{tab:metrics}.
-We compare 4 types of GP models, OE, RE, AL and Non-AL, which are correspondingly obtained from the offline optimal experiment, the offline randomized experiment, the learning and control simulation with active learning, and the learning and control simulation without active learning.
-For each model, two validation metrics including the root mean squared errors (RMSEs), and the maximum absolute errors (MAEs) are considered.
-These validation metrics are computed using the GP predictions and the corresponding latent non-linear functions in \eqref{eq:ex-disc-dyn}.
-We test the predictions on a grid of GP inputs in which 20 linearly spaced points in the region of interest for each input are utilized.
+We compare 4 types of GP models, OE, RE, AL and Non-AL, which are correspondingly obtained from the offline optimal and randomized experiments, and the learning and control simulations with and without active learning.
+Two validation metrics including the root mean squared errors (RMSEs), and the maximum absolute errors (MAEs) are considered.
+These validation metrics are computed using the GP predictions on a grid of GP inputs in which 20 linearly spaced points in the region of interest for each input and the corresponding latent non-linear functions.
 According to the table, with the same number of training data points, three GP models generated from the optimal experiment show better performance in prediction accuracy than those from the randomized experiment.
-Likewise, based on the metrics for AL and non-AL models, it is obvious that active learning can improve GP precision in simultaneous learning and control framework.
+Likewise, based on the metrics for AL and non-AL models, it is obvious that active learning can improve GP precision in simultaneous learning and control.

-Regarding the computation time, in the optimal experiment, SCP algorithm takes $\SI{0.095}{s}$ on average for each time instant, while in the race, it takes $\SI{0.067}{s}$ and $\SI{0.061}{s}$ in UCB and UPenn racing tracks, respectively.
-Meanwhile in online learning simulation that includes active leaning, SCP algorithm averagely takes $\SI{0.154}{s}$, whereas in control phase, it takes $\SI{0.094}{s}$ for each time step.
-We do not collect the computation time in other simulations where the car is not able to complete a lap of racing track.
+Regarding the computation time, in the optimal experiment, SCP algorithm takes $\SI{0.069}{s}$ on average for each time instant, while in the race, it takes $\SI{0.041}{s}$ and $\SI{0.040}{s}$ in UCB and UPenn racing tracks, respectively.
+Meanwhile, in online learning simulation that includes active leaning, SCP algorithm averagely takes $\SI{0.104}{s}$, whereas in control phase, it takes $\SI{0.058}{s}$ for each time step.
 Note that all simulations in this work are performed on a DELL computer with a \SI{3.0}{GHz} Intel Core i5 CPU and \SI{8}{Gb} RAM, and the Julia programming language is used for the implementation.